phileb/Arduino-Lib-DS2406/README.md

 Arduino-Lib-DS2406
 ==================
-Library to drive the Dallas DS2406 DS2406 Dual Addressable Switch
+Library to drive the Dallas DS2406 Dual Addressable Switch

+The DS2406 can be used as :
+- digital input
+- digital output